 Posterior estimates of the model parameters from the AR1 and basic models matched the distributions of the observed values, whereas slight deviations could be observed for posterior estimates of the time covariate model.
 Moreover, for four participants (\#2, 9, 12, 18), the MCMC chains did not converge for the model parameter $\beta_5$ which was associated with the linear representation of time in the design matrix.
-In our opinion, these observations indicate that the assumption of a linear effect of time with the time covariate model does not accurately represent the data.
-As discussed by Heckenstenden~et~al.~\cite{hecksteden2015individual}, repeated measurements during the course of a single uninterrupted intervention period could be used as a surrogate for repeated interventions, however, it is reasonable to assume autocorrelation between measurements, and non-linear adaptation may occur during the measurement period.
-Our study indicates that in such settings, the effects of time is more appropriately modeled with the temporal autocorrelation of the samples described by the AR1 model.
-It is worth noticing that the MCMC chains failed to converge for the AR1 models for two participants (\#7, 13) for stride length.
+In our opinion, these observations indicate that the assumption of a linear time effect with the time covariate model does not accurately represent the data.
+As discussed by Heckenstenden~et~al.~\cite{hecksteden2015individual}, repeated measurements during a single uninterrupted intervention period could be used as a surrogate for repeated interventions, however, it is reasonable to assume autocorrelation between measurements, and non-linear adaptation may occur during the measurement period.
+Our study indicates that in such settings, the effects of time are more appropriately modeled with the temporal autocorrelation described by the AR1 model.
+With the assumption of stationarity, our AR1 model describes a simple pattern of correlation that declines linearly according to the time lag, but is independent of the actual time of the observation.
+In this regard, samples from all four walking conditions were concatenated and modeled with the same correlation structure, which yielded a good model fit.
+Nonetheless, it is worth noticing that the MCMC chains failed to converge for the AR1 models for two participants (\#7, 13) for stride length.
 During data collection, we observed that the general gait patterns of these two participants were particularly affected by the interventions, and initial data exploration revealed a large variability in gait parameters.
-We assume that the true data distributions of their gait parameters are different from those of the other participants, and the true relationship between the variables are non-linear.
+We assume that the true data distributions of their gait parameters are different from those of the other participants, and the true relationship between the variables is non-linear.
 In this case, a more flexible model with a non-linear structure could be better suited for analysis.